jacks-somewhere/HTS221-Sensor-Recordings/README.md

 Step 0.5:
 In the termal write:
-  pip install --break-system-packages adafruit-blinka Next write: pip install --break-system-packages adafruit-circuitpython-hts221
+- pip install --break-system-packages adafruit-blinka Next write:
+- pip install --break-system-packages adafruit-circuitpython-hts221

-# If Adafruit Blinka and/or CircuitPython ARE installed:
+# If Adafruit Blinka AND CircuitPython ARE installed:

 Step 1:
 Download the HTS221_sensor.py file.
 Create a new file and move the file into it.
 The sensor output files will be located in this folder.